 The new Planned Care Principles will be introduced to both citizens and staff in the coming weeks.
 There are plans for a short video and development is under way of a good practice web-guide showcasing the excellent work already taking place in Planned Care across the system.

 The project team is currently collating examples of good practice and is particularly keen to hear more about any additional case studies that could be included in the web-guide.
-Please contact Neil Manrai at firstname.lastname@example.org.
+Please use the Contact Us facility at the foot of this page.